Observation of angular momentum transfer among crystal lattice modes: Table of Contents

-To analyze the THz transmission of \ch{Bi2Se3} and determine the phonon lifetime of the $\text{E}_\text{u}$ mode $\tau_{\text{IR}}$, we derive the analytical expression based on Fresnel coefficients.
-The analytical solution accounts for all internal reflections within both the \ch{Bi2Se3} sample and the sapphire substrate.
-Owing to the topological insulating properties of \ch{Bi2Se3}, the material is represented as a three-layer system comprising an insulating bulk sandwiched between two conductive topological surface states (TSS).
-Figure S4 illustrates the layered structure and defines the associated transmission and reflection coefficients.
-The multilayer stack consists of a TSS ($n_1$, refractive index), a \ch{Bi2Se3} bulk layer ($n_2$, refractive index), a TSS ($n_1$, refractive index), and a sapphire substrate ($n_3$, refractive index), surrounded by air ($n_0$, refractive index) from both sides.
+To analyze the THz transmittance of $\text{Bi}_2\text{Se}_3$ (Extended Data Fig.~1d) and determine the phonon lifetime of the $\text{E}_\text{u}$ mode $\tau_{\text{IR}}$, we derive the analytical expression based on Fresnel coefficients.
+The analytical solution accounts for all internal reflections within both the $\text{Bi}_2\text{Se}_3$ sample and the sapphire substrate.
+Owing to the topological insulating properties of $\text{Bi}_2\text{Se}_3$, the material is represented as a three-layer system comprising an insulating bulk sandwiched between two conductive topological surface states (TSS) \cite{Chen2022a, Pogna2021}.
+Figure~S4 illustrates the layered structure and defines the associated transmission and reflection coefficients.
+The multilayer stack consists of a TSS ($n_1$, refractive index), a $\text{Bi}_2\text{Se}_3$ bulk layer ($n_2$, refractive index), a TSS ($n_1$, refractive index), and a sapphire substrate ($n_3$, refractive index), surrounded by air ($n_0$, refractive index) from both sides.
 The THz pulse propagates at normal incidence through the layers in the sequence $n_0\rightarrow n_1\rightarrow n_2 \rightarrow n_1\rightarrow n_3\rightarrow n_0$.

-The reference transmission function for sapphire, $T_{\text{sapph}}(\omega)$, is derived for a single layer, accounting for multiple beam interference within the substrate:
+The reference transmission function for sapphire, $T_{\text{sapph}}(\omega)$, is derived for a single layer, accounting for multiple beam interference within the substrate